w3nest/mkdocs-ts/doc/assets/tutorials.basics.typescript.md

 **Example**

-Below is an example taken from a <ext-link target="static-tests.composite-layout">test</ext-link>:
+Below is an example taken from a <github-link target="static-tests.composite-layout">test</github-link>:

 <code-snippet language="javascript">
 import {